Clarifai/docs/docs/glossary/general-ai.md

 ---
 description: A Glossary of General AI Terms for Using the Clarifai Platform Effectively
-sidebar_position: 3
+sidebar_position: 1
 ---

-# Key Terminology to Know
+# General AI Glossary

 **A Glossary of General AI Terms for Using the Clarifai Platform Effectively**
 <hr />